jkool702/timep/README.md

 if `--flame` is passed as a flag: 2 are the flamegraph .svg files from the above two "out.flamegraph" files: "flamegraph.full.svg" and "flamegraph.svg"

 **NOTE ON INTERPRETING THE TOTAL RUNTIMES IN THE PROFILE**:
-* the "TOTAL RUN TIME"  represents the combined sum of the "wall-clock time" from the main process being profiled + all of its descendents.
-If it has no descendents (i.e., it never spawn a background process thaty runs asyncronously) then this is just the standard "wall-clock time".
+* the "TOTAL RUN TIME"  represents the combined sum of the "wall-clock time" from the main process being profiled + all of its descendants.
+If it has no descendants (i.e., it never spawns a background process that runs asynchronously) then this is just the standard "wall-clock time".
 For code that runs several processes in parallel it is somewhere between "wall-clock time" and "total CPU time (sys+user)".
 * The "TOTAL CPU TIME" is equivalent to the combined sys+user time from other timing tools.

 **EXAMPLE**